75lb/command-line-commands/README.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](https://github.com/feross/standard)

 # command-line-commands
 A lightweight module to help build a git-like command interface for your app.

-It has one job - to extract and supply the command specified by the user.
-From there, you parse the remain args using your preferred command-line option parser (e.g. [command-line-args](https://github.com/75lb/command-line-args) or [minimist](https://github.com/substack/minimist)).
+Given a list of valid commands, it's job is to extract the command specified by the user.
+From there, you can parse the remaining args using your preferred option parser (e.g. [command-line-args](https://github.com/75lb/command-line-args) or [minimist](https://github.com/substack/minimist)).

 ## Synopsis